omidarmat/webDevNotes/JavaScript/javascript-theory.md

 Static methods are usually used as helper functions defined on constructor functions.
 So objects (instances) created from a constructor function will not have access to static methods.

-For instance, the `from` method is available on the `Array` constructor, but not on simple arrays.
+For instance, the `from` method is available on the `Array` constructor, but not on array instances.

 To define a static method on the `Person` constructor function: